Load test with the Azure portal

 In the DEVELOPMENT TOOLS section choose Performance test.

-Now you'll link a VSTS account to keep your performance test history.
+Now you'll link a VSTS subscription to keep your performance test history.
 Choose Set Account.

-If you have a VSTS account to use, select that account.
-If you don't, create a new account.
+If you have a VSTS subscription to use, select that.
+If you don't, create a new one.